Science-related Internship/Fellowship Opportunities at the NIH

 This program was developed by the NCI Center for Cancer Research for physicians dedicated to a career in clinical oncology research.
 The program goal is to assist board- eligible/board-certified translational researchers to transition from a mentored position to independent investigator in either laboratory-based or patient-oriented research so that they will be highly competitive for tenure-track appointments in academia or comparable positions in government and industry.

-The National Biosafety & Biocontainment Training Program (NBBTP), a partnership between the Division of Occupational Health and Safety (DOHS) and the National Institute of Allergy and Infectious Diseases (NIAID) at the National Institutes of Health, is now accepting applications for two-year postdoctorate and postbaccalaureate Fellowships.
+A partnership between the Division of Occupational Health and Safety (DOHS) and the National Institute of Allergy and Infectious Diseases (NIAID) at the National Institutes of Health, the National Biosafety & Biocontainment Training Program (NBBTP) is now accepting applications for two-year postdoctorate and postbaccalaureate Fellowships.
 This is a rare opportunity for individuals seeking work in high containment facilities to receive professional training in biosafety and biocontainment at one of the foremost biomedical research centers in the world.
-Additional information regarding the Fellowship, including how to apply, can be found online.

 The National Institute of General Medical Sciences (NIGMS) and several components of the Office of the Director offer current postdoctoral trainees at the NIH the opportunity to spend three months on an administrative or science policy detail.